ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

      - Player scores may be derived from the official stream as a last resort in cases where the match is streamed.
 9. If less than the minimum amount of required players are present at match time, the match can be postponed for up to 10 minutes.
 If after this period there are still not enough players for either team, a *win by default* will be declared for the side with the most members present.
    - The minimum amount of required players is considered as the amount of players needed to play a beatmap without any vacant spots in the lobby (i.e., 2 participants must be present for the match to begin).
+   - In the off-chance that both teams have the same amount of players (i.e., each team with 1 player present) but not enough to start the match, the match may be rescheduled to a different time, otherwise a *win by default* will be declared to the team with the highest seed.
 10. Players are expected to keep the match running fluently and without delays.
 Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match, or other deliberate inappropriate misbehavior are strictly prohibited and will be punished accordingly.
 11. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms where the matches will take place.
     - Breaking the chat rules may result in a silence.
 Silenced players cannot participate in multiplayer matches and must be exchanged for the duration of the punishment.
-12. The staff teams may ...
-lower or higher tolerances for timers at their discretion. request liveplays or recordings of individual players or teams at any point in the tournament without prior warning. receiving and investigating any tournament-related complaints. modify these rules at any moment.
+12. Referees may allow, at their discretion, lower or higher tolerances for timers.
+13. Tournament coordinators may request liveplays or recordings of individual players or teams at any point in the tournament without prior warning.
+14. Tournament coordinators will be responsible for receiving and investigating any tournament-related complaints.
+15. Tournament coordinators reserve the right to modify these rules at any moment.
 Any such changes will be announced in advance.
-13. Penalties for violating the tournament rules include, but are not limited to:
+16. Penalties for violating the tournament rules include, but are not limited to:
     - Exclusion of specific players for one beatmap.
     - Exclusion of specific players for an entire match.
     - Declaring the match as forfeited, or as a win by default for the other team.